Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: The use of real and rational numbers to quantify properties in experiments

 \section{The use of real and rational numbers to quantify properties in experiments}

 Any measurement that quantifies a property is an operational procedure that eventually concludes and results in an output number that is registered by an experimenter.
-In any given experiment only finitely many such procedures can be performed and any registry holding the output numbers has finite capacity.
+In any experiment only finitely many such procedures can be performed and any memory storing the output numbers has finite capacity.

 Any real number is by definition the limit of a Cauchy sequence of rational numbers \cite{cantor}.
 Such a sequence terminates only if the limit is a rational number itself.
 Thus if the limit is an irrational number the sequence does not terminate.
 Consequently, the representation of an irrational number in a base-$n$ positional numeral system is a non-terminating and non-repeating sequence of digits for any $n$.